zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 You can be “alone” without being lonely.
 You can be  by yourself in your house, for example, and not be lonely.
 You can be “lonely”  and not be alone.
 If you are with someone but you don’t feel close to that perso n, you could still feel lonely even though you’re not alone, at least in the physi cal sense.
 There’s someone else with you.
 Lila is afraid George will be alone and lonely.

-George again tries to change the conversation, or t he topic of the conversation.
+George again tries to change the conversation, or the topic of the conversation.
 He says, “That reminds me, didn’t you say that you were going to get another dog so that Rover isn’t lonely when you’re not home ?”
 “That reminds me” is a

 phrase we use, once again, to suddenly change topic s.
 Although it could be that you have suddenly thought of something – you’ve bee n reminded of something that you want to tell the other person.
 Here, howev er, it’s used by George to try to change the subject of the conversation again.